Alan Bernstein

-Alan Bernstein (born June 25, 1947) is Professor Emeritus at the University of Toronto and President Emeritus of the Canadian Institute for Advanced Research (CIFAR), where he served as President and CEO from 2012 to 2022.
+Alan Bernstein (born June 25, 1947) is a Canadian scientist who is Professor Emeritus at the University of Toronto and President Emeritus of the Canadian Institute for Advanced Research (CIFAR), where he served as president and CEO from 2012 to 2022.
 A Distinguished Fellow at the Munk School of Global Affairs and Public Policy, he is also a Fellow and Member of the Standing Committee for Science Planning at the International Science Council (2022-2025).
-Canadian Bernstein is recognized as a leader in health research, science policy, mentorship and organizational leadership.
+Bernstein is recognized as a leader in health research, science policy, mentorship and organizational leadership.

 Education

-Born in Toronto, Bernstein attended Oakwood Collegiate Institute, and then received his BSc.
-(Honours) and the James Loudon Gold Medal in Mathematics and Physics from the University of Toronto in 1968.
+Born in Toronto, Bernstein attended Oakwood Collegiate Institute, and then received his BSc and the James Loudon Gold Medal in Mathematics and Physics from the University of Toronto in 1968.
 He pursued biomedical research and obtained his Ph.D. at the University of Toronto in 1972 under the supervision of James Till with a thesis focusing on a genetic analysis of membrane mutants Escherichia coli.